Matlih/NU-Traditional-Uniform-Detection/README.md

 ```

 ### 3. Training Metrics
+*This model was trained in a cloud GPU environment (Google Colab, NVIDIA T4).*
 The model was trained on a proprietary, localized dataset.
 Due to PII (Personally Identifiable Information) constraints regarding student identities, raw validation batches are not published.
 Automated MLOps metrics are provided below:

 * Mean Average Precision (mAP@50): 99.5%